ManhPhung/Embedded_Interview_T8/README.md

 	A macro is a piece of code in a program that is replaced by the value of the macro.
 Macro is defined by #define directive.
 Whenever a macro name is encountered by the compiler, it replaces the name with the definition of the macro.
 Macros are processed during preprocessing.
 Macro definitions need not be terminated by a semi-colon(;).

 Program 1:
+	In this Example, we defined two macro MIN and MAX with values 1 and 5.
+Whenever the MIN and MAX macros are encountered during preprocessing they are replaced with the values 1 and 5.

 ```c
 // C program to illustrate macros